 When is Super Bowl LVI?

-How to watch Super Bowl 2022 on NBC
+How to watch Super Bowl 2022 in the U.S.

 Get the latest updates, reviews and unmissable series to watch and more!